cloudxabide/www.kubernerdes.com/README.md

 The web site landing page for my Kubernerdes project which is detailed here
 https://github.com/cloudxabide/kubernerdes.lab

-This will be hosted on S3 (and worth mentioning, for free )
+This will be hosted using AWS Amplify Hosting (previously was S3 + Route 53 + CloudFront)